 FiSahara connects the Sahrawi people with movements for social change, from human rights groups to organizations working on gender equality, health, education and many other important issues.

 Sahrawis are struggling to preserve their rich cultural identity, a key to their survival as a people.
 Through its filmmaking workshops and school, FiSahara provides audiovisual tools to help preserve and showcase Sahrawi identity.
 Sahrawi-made films are screened at the festival to a local and international audience.

 FiSahara is not just about film.
-The festival aims to draw international attention to the plight of the Sahrawis or indigenous peoples of the Western Sahara, half of whom live as refugees in Algeria and the other half under Moroccan occupation.
+The festival aims to draw international attention to the plight of the Sahrawis or indigenous peoples of the Western Sahara, half of whom live as refugees in Algeria and the other half under Moroccan occupation and diaspora.